Kathy Boockvar: Secretary of the Commonwealth of Pennsylvania

 She was appointed acting secretary of the Commonwealth on January 5, 2019 and confirmed by the Senate on November 19, 2019.
 In August 2019, she was named co-chair of the Elections Committee of the National Association of Secretaries of State.

 Resignation

-On February 5, 2021, Boockvar resigned from her position after a departmental oversight occurred in which the Pennsylvania Department of State did not properly advertise the proposal of a constitutional amendment to voters.
+On February 5, 2021, Boockvar resigned from her position after a departmental oversight occurred in which the Pennsylvania Department of State did not properly advertise to voters the proposal of a constitutional amendment for a retroactive window for victims of child sexual abuse to sue offenders.
 The process was begun to restore proper course of action, and the Pennsylvania Department of State will resume the process of publicizing the proposed amendment to be eligible for the ballot in 2023.
 All other amendments passed during the 2019–20 legislative session were properly advertised.
 Boockvar took responsibility for the department's oversight, sharing her opinion that accountability is a cornerstone of public service.
 Veronica Degraffenreid succeeded her as acting Secretary of the Commonwealth.